PeakWarranty/21-Day-Checklist/README.md

                 // --- 1.
 PARAMETERS FOR BOTH EMAILS ---
                 const emailParams = {
-                    'to_email': contactEmailInput.value, // Used to direct confirmation email
+                    'to_email': contactEmailInput.value, // Used for confirmation (template_of2vt65)
                     'user-name': 'Homeowner',
                     'homeowner-name': homeownerNameInput.value,
                     'contact-phone': contactPhoneInput.value,